 Incidence of CNS Tumors and Their Types

 Currently, in each year there are an estimated 600,000 deaths from cancer in the United States.
-Of these, the number of patients who died of primary tumors of the brain seems comparatively small (approximately 20,000, half of them malignant gliomas), but in roughly another 130,000 patients the brain ...
+Of these, the number of patients who died of primary tumors of the brain seems comparatively small (approximately 20,000, half of them malignant gliomas), but in roughly another 130,000 patients ...